Diagnosing and Treating PCOS

 Around 1 in 10 women will be diagnosed with PCOS—or polycystic ovarian syndrome—in her lifetime.

 A leading cause of infertility, PCOS is more than a diagnosis tied to reproductive issues.
 Women with PCOS often struggle with lifelong health issues ranging from thinning hair and acne to chronic illnesses such as diabetes and heart disease, according to the CDC.

-“Research is ongoing and we are just beginning to understand the depths of this illness,” said Dr. William Hamilton, a Mon Health OBGYN.
+“Research is ongoing and we are just beginning to understand the depths of this illness,” said Dr. Shane Prettyman, Mon Health OBGYN and Co-Medical Director of Mon Health Medical Center’s Women’s Health Services.
 “What we do know is that it not only affects a woman’s reproductive system but also increases her risk of developing serious conditions that could have lifelong health implications if symptoms are left unmanaged.”

 What is PCOS?

 According to the American College of Obstetrics and Gynecologists, PCOS is characterized by excess levels of male hormones called androgens (hyperandrogenism), irregular or absent ovulation levels and the presence of ovarian cysts.
 While medical researchers are unclear what causes PCOS, it is closely linked to contributing factors such as insulin resistance, excess bodyweight and family history.